-CDAs provide students with an opportunity to gain first-hand experience of work outside the university environment and enhance the employment-related skills and training which a student may gain during the course of their award.
+CDAs embed the opportunity to gain first-hand experience of work outside the university environment and enhance the employment-related skills and training which a student may gain during the course of their award.

-Eight CDA awards are available in this year’s competition for entry in September 2021.
-Find out more about the CDAs available for 2021 here.
+Eight CDA awards are available for entry in September 2022.

 What does a Doctoral Studentship include?

-- A full programme of training specific to SWW DTP2 students and in addition to training provided by the home institution.
+A comprehensive training programme specific to SWW DTP2 students that is in addition to training opportunities provided by the home institution.

-- The level of fee covered for international / overseas students is the same as that for UK home students, i.e. currently £4,407 (full-time) or £2,203 (part-time).
+The level of tuition fee paid for international students is the same as that for UK home students.